 I think this review sums it up pretty well:

 Desson Howe, Washington Post"The Fast Runner is the kind of primal storytelling that George Lucas can only dream of.
 This epic has been chipped from the frigid ice of ages past, ignited by the spirit of Joseph Campbell and fanned into a roaring fire by Inuit writer Paul Apak Angilirq.
-It’s an experience that will stay with you for a long time.
+Its an experience that will stay with you for a long time.
 Unadulterated, free-flowing magic.
 The performers, dressed in furs, skins and beads, their faces marked with beautiful tattoos, their souls spilling over with passion, are so authentic, so True North, you're reduced to wordless awe.
 The Fast Runner stirs the soul."

 Immerse yourself in this film.
 You will not forget it.